robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 ## Tip: always test!

 When optimizing, I tended to try many different approaches.
 Some worked and some didn't.
-It's important to have a way to consistently measure the performance of the code being optimized, so that you can get feedback about whether your approach is working.
+It's important to have a way to consistently measure the performance of the code being optimized so that you can get feedback about whether your approach is working.
 Additionally, having a test for correctness helps make sure you don't accidentally break functionality as you perform your optimizations.
 In my case, I had a fast test case that I could quickly run and use to validate correctness.

-## Failed optimzations
+## Failed optimizations

 Of course, not every attempt at optimization is successful.
 Here are some of the things I did that *didn't* work.

 ### F.1 Using constrefs for passing `GameState` around

 To avoid copying when calling functions, I tried passing around `GameState` as `const GameState&` instead.
 However, the compiler likely already determined that those functions could be inlined.
-However, this is a just a guess since I didn't look closely into it.
+However, this is just a guess since I didn't look closely into it.

 ### F.2 `shared_ptr<GameState>` instead of `GameState` for bestGameState